liliana-sanfilippo/react-bibtex-reference-manager/README.md

 ## State

-I am currently working on the ANTLR Grammar to parse the different ways author names can be written.
+- [X] ANTLR Grammar to parse the different ways author names can be written.
+- [X] Create Webpack Parser out of Grammar
+- [ ] Include name parser in Bibtex parser

 ## Related projects and components